jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

       def test_duration_w_hours_and_minutes(self):
       ...

-    and I get an :doc:`/exceptions/AssertionError` with a message that looks more like what I want
+    and I get an :ref:`AssertionError` with a message that looks more like what I want

     .. code-block:: python